 Today we headed an hour and a half south to the city of Lincoln.
 It was a cooler, drizzly day with rain on and off, but nothing too substantial.
 While everyone else headed to the Museum of Lincolnshire Life, I headed to the Lincoln Cathedral.
 The cathedral is an important icon for the city of Lincoln and I was interested to see how it compared to the York Minster.
 It began construction in 1192 and continued until around 1245.
 In 1237 the central tower collapsed (similar to the York Minster) and in 1311 the tower was replaced by a spire that made it the tallest building in the world for nearly 238 years.
 I had less than hour to walk around and had just missed the 11:00am tour so the lady at the entrance gave me some great pamphlets and information to do a quick tour myself.
 The nave of the Lincoln seemed slightly bigger, and I really enjoyed all the stained glass.
 The glass windows seemed brighter than those in the York Minster, probably because more of them have been renovated.
 Along the side of the nave were the most beautiful depictions of the twelve stations I have ever seen, carved completely from wood!
 This cathedral had a north and south transept, just like the York, with a choir right behind them.
 When I arrived, someone was practicing at the organ in the choir and whole church was filled with music.
 It gave me chills!
 The church contains a treasury, which now houses a collection of artifacts from the church.
 There were challis that dated back to the 14th century and earlier!
 That’s a piece of silver that was used for communion before our county was even thought of!
 The age was just astonishing!
 While chatting with a woman in the treasury, the Duty Clerk came in and I had a really nice talk with him about his role as the Duty Clerk and the prayers and Eucharist services he conducts daily.
 Along the north transept is a cloister with windows that look out into a grassy yard.
 That was one of the most beautiful parts to me.
 In the back of the church, there is a little carving on a column called an imp.
 The story is that he caused so much havoc that one of the angels turned him into stone.
 I began to run out of time by the time I got to the back of the church, so rushed through the small prayer rooms to the south.
 I stopped to enjoy the fount at the back of the nave before leaving.
 The fount is made of marble and was constructed in the 12th century.
 It is still used for baptisms today.
 I ended up with a few extra minutes and walked into some of the cute shops in Lincoln on my way back to meet the group.

 AuthorEmmaline Long, main owner of Orchard View Farm, has a passion for Lincoln sheep and loves educating others about her breed and farm, She currently serves as the Vice President of the National Lincoln Breeders Association.
-Stay up-to-date:Subscribe to my blog using the link below to receive emails when a new post is up!
+Archives

 Categories